Skip to content

 Is Champion Power Equipment more reliable than Ford for generators?

-Based on the available data, Champion earns a Tier B reliability rating with a score of 72 out of 100, while Ford is rated Tier C at 61 out of 100.
-This suggests Champion generators are generally more dependable over time.
+According to the reliability data, Champion holds a Tier B rating with a score of 72 out of 100, while Ford is rated Tier C at 61 out of 100.
+This suggests Champion generators tend to be more dependable over time based on available information.